-3. Secure the ducting (A) to the heat distribution box (E) with self-tapping screws (3 per ducting).
-Insert the adjustable frame (F) in the heat distribution box, press it against the non-combustible finishing material and secure with 4 screws into the heat distribution box.
-Set the decorative plate (G) to the adjustable frame (F).
+3. Secure the telescoping sections (A) to the heat distribution box (C) with self-tapping screws (B) (3 per telescoping section).
+Determine the needed height and secure the two parts of the telescoping sections together with 3 self-tapping screws provided.
+Insert the adjustable frame (D) in the heat distribution box (C), press it against the non-combustible finishing material and secure with 4 screws into the heat distribution box.
+Set the decorative plate (E) to the adjustable frame (D).

-THE OPTIONAL FORCED AIR DISTRIBUTION KIT (NOT TESTED TO EPA STANDARDS) (AC01363)\
+THE OPTIONAL FORCED AIR DISTRIBUTION KIT\ (AC01363)